Even More

 different text widgets.
 This is known as peering and is controlled via

-and peer_names
+peer_create and peer_names methods.